duken72/codingForDummies/cppFD/README.md

 - The `new` operator does two things: allocating memory and calling the constructor.
 The **MAIN PURPOSE** of `new`, is to allocate memory, on the **HEAP** specifically.
 - The `delete` operator calls the destructor and then frees the memory.
 - Arrays created with `new []` must be destroyed with `delete[]`.
-- Using `new`, the object created remains in existance until you `delete` it.
+- Using `new`, the object created remains in existence until you `delete` it.
 Without using `new`, the object will be destroyed when it goes out of scope.
 - Every time you type `new`, type `delete`.

 ```cpp